 Maine artists Karen Gelardi and Anna Hepler share an interest in textiles, printmaking, and making art work that crosses the boundaries between two and three-dimensions.
 Seesaw highlights their rich and intertwined language of form, surface, and process with sculptures made from ceramic, fabric, paper, and images both sewn and printed.
 Read more…

 image by Karen Gelardi

-Curated exhibition focused on representations of domestic spaces.
-The owner’s presence is clearly felt, but the human form is not the central idea.
-Artists include Alison Rector, Louise Bourne, Sarah Swajkos, David Estey, Jessica Ives, and Heath Paley.
+Curated by Abbie Read, INTERIORS focuses on representations of domestic spaces.
+Place and Belonging is the 2017 exhibition theme of Waterfall Arts.
+A curated collection of works by local well-known artists, this exhibition directs the gaze inward.
+The owner’s presence is clearly felt, but the human form is not the central idea; the work shows the interior spaces we occupy, rather than us in them.
+Artists include: Alison Rector, Louise Bourne, Gideon Bok, Kris Engman, Sarah Swajkos, David Estey, Jessica Ives, and Heath Paley.
+Read more…

 Showcases work created by artists who are recent immigrants and refugees to Maine.
 The project is of particular relevance in our current socio-political climate, as Maine is home to many groups of diverse cultural groups.
 Includes portraits by Portland-based French artist Orson Horchler of recent immigrants, challenging the definition of ‘Mainer.’

 Maine artist Susan Smith creates socially engaged projects, and has coordinated an installation of mass produced house forms, which she distributed to local schools, colleges, homeless service centers, food banks, nursing homes and libraries.
 Participants use the basic house to create art pieces that showing their interpretation of “home”.

 Susan Smith at work